 Afterwards, we went to visit the kids for the first time.
 Incredible!!
 One of the best experiences of our lives.
 The children are so friendly and happy.
 Smriti, the founder of the care home, is so welcoming and we felt at home immediately.
 We arrived during prayer time which sounded great and shortly after, whilst signing the guest book, we looked up to find 40 smiling faces saying hello.

-The kids are aged 3 to 15 and each one came up to us to introduce themselves and find out our names.
+The children are aged 3 to 15 and each one came up to us to introduce themselves and find out our names.
 Griff mentioned cricket and before we knew it a game was in full flow on the road outside.
 He discovered he was out of his depth after the first ball as it flew back over his head for 6, he says “there are some right little Tendulkar’s in there!”

 I sat on the side showing a group of youngsters my eyebrow raising skills, I mean literally raising my eyebrows Cadbury style.